nhunghoang/dev_agentp/README.md

-## AGENT-P: Associating Gene Expression to Neuroimaging Traits Pipeline
+## AGENT-P: The Association of Gene Expression to Neuroimaging Traits Pipeline

 ### Table of Contents